-We are facing a significant shortage of school bus drivers during the 2022-23 school year.
-While the City continues to recruit bus drivers, we have also been implementing new strategies such as:
+We continue to face a significant shortage of school bus drivers during the 2023-24 school year.
+While the City continues to recruit bus drivers, we have also implemented new strategies such as:

 Relying solely on school buses is not going to work for this year or the future.
 As we create a new model of transportation, we appreciate the strong support we have received from the community, particularly with an eye for equity.
 Together, let’s find ways to make our schools and city safer, healthier, and more environmentally friendly.

 We have created maps with commonly used walking routes to our elementary schools and middle school (based on distance, sidewalks, and crossing guards), but there may be other routes that your family prefers.

 Click on the links below for printable PDFs and images of our maps:

 Have suggestions to improve these maps?
 Email email@example.com